 Every business owner wants their business to be profitable.

-Productivity and profitability are two sides of the same coin.
-Without productivity, there can be no profitability.
+Productivity and profitability go hand in hand in the business world.
 There are many factors that lead to a profitable business, including employee productivity.
 Naturally, profitability will increase when your employees are more productive.
-Let’s explore controllable factors that influence productivity and positively impact profitability?
+Let’s explore controllable factors that influence productivity and positively impact profitability.

 Defining Productivity and Profitability

 Productivity is defined as the relationship between output and input needed to create a product.
-Profitability is determined by how much money is left over after a product is produced and all expenses have been paid.
+Profitability is determined by how much money is left over after a product or service is sold and all expenses have been paid.

 · Productivity is the best way to measure efficiency.
 A productive team maximizes their output with less effort.
 Productivity is often confused with effort.
 While they are related, they are not the same.

 · Profitability is a measurement of income compared to expenses.
 As it relates to productivity, profitability can be measured in part by observing the ratio between what you are paying your employees in relation to the amount of work they generate.

 Profitability and productivity work in a symbiotic relationship.
 As you work to run a successful business, these two factors are essential to your success.

 · Training Programs: As a business owner, you must ensure your employees are equipped to perform their job to the best of their ability.
 Begin with training programs and initiatives to improve operations within your business.
 Often this means leadership training for middle management.
 Great managers are the key to profitability.

 · Practice, Practice, Practice: Once your employees have been adequately trained they should practice their new skills.
 The more your employees practice these skills, the more second-nature they will become.
 Then, your employees will perform their tasks faster and more efficiently.
 Think about ways to encourage the habits you want to foster.